Awake the Dreamer

 Awake the Dreamer is a Swedish post-hardcore band from Stockholm first formed in 2015.
 The group initially consisted of Max Andren (vocals), Alexander Backman (guitar), Oscar Järn (guitar), Benjamin Turesson (bass), and Fabian Fagerberg (drums).
 They released their debut EP Awake the Dreamer the same year, and Grow in 2016.
 In 2019, they signed with Arising Empire and released their first full-length album Damaged Souls.

 History

 Formation and Damaged Souls

-The band was founded in 2015, including lead vocalist Max Andrén, guitarists Alexander Backman and Oscar Järn, bassist and backing vocals Benjamin Turesson, and drummer Fabian Fagerberg.
+The band was founded in 2015, including lead vocalist Max Andrén, guitarists Alexander Backman and Oscar Järn, bassist and backing vocals Kenny Silvergren, and drummer Fabian Fagerberg.
 The year of their band debut, the released a self titled EP, in 2016, the EP Grow was dropped, and in 2019, they signed with Arising Empire in which they released their debut album Damaged Souls in which music videos for the songs Your Mind, Atmosphere featuring Ryo Kinoshita of Crystal Lake, Far Away, and Lunar were dropped.